JeremyDuncan/EquipmentCheckoutSystem/README.md

-# CEIS400-Group-4
+# Equipment Checkout System (ECS)
 DeVry-CEIS400 Software Engineering 2 Group Repo

 ## Course Project Lab 4 of 6: Software Design and Construction

 ### Overview
-This repository contains all the deliverables for Lab 4 of the Software Design and Construction course.
-This lab focuses on the design and initial construction of the software project.
+This repository contains all the source code for CEIS400.
+This focuses on the design and initial construction of the software project.

 ### Table of Contents
 - [Deliverables](#deliverables)